Wondering what to wear to Met Opera? Check out 16 real-life outfits below to get inspired!

 Featuring the ruched cuts in the belly area and asymmetrical hemline, these details just balance out the heaviness of the velvet dress and pull off a sleek figure.

-When the days are chilly out there, try a velvet dress out to feel extra glamourous!
+When the days are chilly out there, try a velvet dress out to feel extra glamorous!
 It’s surprisingly versatile during the winter days!

 10. Dress vintage for Met Opera